-And it’s important to understand that yoga is about recovery and healing.
-It’s about wellness, and that should be the focus wherever yoga is practiced and taught.
+Yoga is about recovery, healing, and wellness.
+This should be the focus wherever yoga is practiced and taught.

 One of the beautiful things about yoga is that you get a “two for one” every time.
 If you work on concentrating in the present moment you train your mind to be focused, which of course is of great benefit to a thinking rational creature.
 And you also get physical strength, flexibility, and relief from injury, not to mention a beautifully sculpted body over time.